vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 Now you can edit options for your products in _Microcart_.

 ### 3. Peep into the kitchen (what happens internally)
+We have been through a thorough scrutiny on what's been changed to `1.11`.

+_modules_ and _core_ part of the upgrade can be dealt

 ### 4. Chef's secret (protip)
 1. Debunk _github_ features to uncover the code changes